Tag descriptor

 Mijn werk: Concordia weekoverzicht

-An article, posted about 8 years ago filed in kijkwijzer, rubygems, gem, ruby, rails, ruby on rails, web, ontwikkeling, portfolio, svg & mijn werk.
+An article, posted more than 8 years ago filed in kijkwijzer, rubygems, gem, ruby, rails, ruby on rails, web, ontwikkeling, portfolio, svg & mijn werk.

 murb bestaat inmiddels een aantal jaar, daarom lijkt het me leuk om de komende blogposts een aantal mooie resultaten te delen.
 Als eerste in de rij: Het Concordia Weekoverzicht.